microbiomedata/docs/content/home/src/reference/software_development.md

 ## Data pipelines and orchestration

 There are a number of pipelines that produce data assets (e.g., JSON, XML files, etc.) and accomplish various ad hoc tasks (like asset ingest, scheduled routine jobs, etc.) in the NMDC runtime framework.
-It's important that we have a one-stop shop for the orchestration of these data pipelines, and we use [Dagster](https://docs.dagster.io/) as our solution of choice for this problem.
+We use [Dagster](https://docs.dagster.io/) as a one-stop shop for orchestrating data pipelines.

 _Repository: [nmdc-runtime](https://github.com/microbiomedata/nmdc-runtime)_